TECHNOLOGY, OPERATIONS, AND INFORMATION MANAGEMENT DIVISION FACULTY PROFILES

 - GAPC Reimagining MBA Committee

 Sinan Erzurumlu is an Associate Professor of Innovation and Operations Management at Babson College.
 Professor Erzurumlu’s research and teaching interests are at the confluence of innovation and operations management, entrepreneurship and sustainability.
 Sinan was named among “The Best 40 B-School Profs Under the Age of 40” in the 2015 Poets & Quants ranking of Business School professors.
 He also received “2016 Kaplan Award for Sustainability in Academics and Research” at Babson College.

-Through collaborations with academics and practitioners, Sinan participates in applied research projects in a number of different industries including mining, clean tech & energy, healthcare, and high tech.
-He uses mathematical methods and economic theory to construct rigorous decision models.
-He then analyzes his findings with simulation techniques and empirical analysis.
-Sinan also introduces new applications of technical models to innovation and entrepreneurship research.
-His research has been published in several leading journals including Entrepreneurship Theory and Practice, Production and Operations Management, Manufacturing and Service Operations Management, IEEE Transactions on Engineering Management, Omega, and Resources Policy.
+Through collaborations with academics and practitioners, Sinan conducts applied research in a number of different industries including mining, clean tech & energy, healthcare, and high tech.
+He uses research techniques that range from mathematical quantitative analysis, grounded in operations research, microeconomics and game theory, to empirical analysis of data sets.
+He experiments with new applications of techniques from other research fields to innovation research.
+His research has been published in leading journals including Entrepreneurship Theory and Practice, Production and Operations Management, Manufacturing and Service Operations Management, IEEE Transactions on Engineering Management, and Omega.